Meet our dedicated RSEA Committee. (editing in progress)

 After leaving Agricultural College, worked in the industry both in the UK and abroad.
 Took up employment with the Committees for Agriculture and Sea Fisheries in 1970.
 Following several years of further study and training, appointed Assistant Civil Defence Officer in 1980 and, subsequently, States Civil Defence Officer in 1986 until retirement in 2002.
 Served on two inter-governmental technical committees, ultimately becoming Chairman of both until 2003.
 Joined RSEA in 2002 and has served both as a Committee Member and Secretary.
 Currently serving as a Douzenier in the Parish of St Andrew's.
 Other interests include IT (Unix/Linux), amateur radio and photography, plus occasional consultancy work.

-My professional experience is from a number of sectors of the economy, initially teaching 11 to 18 year olds in the UK and for a year in Canada.
-Following a secondment from my school to Nottingham University, I moved into management training, working for the then Industrial Society.
-Subsequently, I worked in education administration in Leicestershire and Guernsey.
-For the last 10 years I’ve been employed at Sigma involved with online retail, fulfilment and logistics.
-I have been a committee member of the RSEA since October 2014 and remain a member of the GMB union.
+My professional experience has been from a number of sectors of the economy, initially teaching 11 to 18 year olds in the UK and in Canada.
+Following a secondment to Nottingham University, I moved into management training, working for the then Industrial Society.
+My subsequent career was in education administration in Leicestershire and Guernsey.
+For over ten years, I was involved with online retail, fulfilment and logistics at Sigma.
+Currently I am a Shadow Governor of The Guernsey Institute, a Director of the Channel Islands Cooperative Society, and a Civil Protection Volunteer.
+I remain a member of the GMB union and have been a RSEA committee member since October 2014.

 Born in Poole, Dorset, in 1942 and returned to Guernsey in 1948.
 Educated at St Sampson’s School.
 Served five-year apprenticeship as a fitter at Leale’s Yard and worked there for a number of years.
 Served one year as a junior engineer (Merchant Navy) for BP Tanker Co and one year as security officer for Securicor.
 Remainder of working life, 32 years, spent as Water Treatment Operator for States of Guernsey Water Board, now Guernsey Water, at Juas, King’s Mills and St Saviour’s Reservoir.
 I have been W/B Shop Steward and Chair of States Manual Workers Council.
 Member of St Sampson’s Douzaine for eleven years, five as Vice-Dean, now retired.
 Member of Civil Protection Volunteers and President of St Sampson’s High School Committee.
 RSEA